c410-f3r/wtx/wtx-docs/src/client-api-framework/README.md

 A flexible client API framework for writing asynchronous, fast, organizable, scalable and maintainable applications.
 Supports several data formats, transports and custom parameters.

-Activation feature is called `client-api-framework`.
 Checkout the `wtx-apis` project to see a collection of APIs based on `wtx`.

+To use this functionality, it necessary to activate the `client-api-framework` feature.

 ## Objective